-This instant pot mango jam (without pectin) is really the best homemade instant pot mango jam recipe ever.
+This instant pot mango jam (without pectin) is the most easy and best homemade instant pot mango jam recipe I ever tried.

 I have added a small video to show you the visuals of making this easy instant pot mango jam in instant pot without using pectin.

 This instant pot fruit jam using fresh ripe mangoes is so simple to prepare, delicious, quick and ready in about 35 minutes of time in your instant pot (including the pressure build up and pressure release time for instant pot).